carillo-hub/661-GroupWork/README.md

 Running the Phase 1 code:
 1A.
 To run in Spyder IDE ---execute the script with the "Run" icon.
 	a.
 Tester MUST go into the code and manually key in the start and end points for the test.
 	b.
-START points: variable name TestCaseXY = [x,y], where x and y are the standard orientation coordinates from the obstacle map
+START points: variable name TestCaseXY = [x,y], where x and y are the standard orientation coordinates from the obstacle map (line 25)
 	c.
-END points: variable name FinalStateXY = [x,y], where x and y are the standard orientation coordinates from the obstacle map
+END points: variable name FinalStateXY = [x,y], where x and y are the standard orientation coordinates from the obstacle map (line 39)
-	d.
-TestCaseXY variable is defined on line YZ of the code, FinalStateXY is defined on line XYZ.

 1B.
 To run in XYZ --- Dhyey if you want to put in how to run in pycharm feel free